Titans Player Roster | Tennessee Titans - TitansOnline.com

-PRO: Seeking a big, physical and versatile defensive lineman, the Titans selected Penn State’s DaQuan Jones in the fourth round of the 2014 NFL Draft.
+PRO: Seeking a big, physical and versatile defensive lineman, the Titans selected Penn State's DaQuan Jones in the fourth round of the 2014 NFL Draft.
 Jones offers an impressive combination of size, athleticism, intelligence and power.
 The 6-foot-4-inch, 322-pounder played as a reserve as a rookie but earned a full-time role as a 3-4 defensive end by his second season.
 He started 45 consecutive games until an injury ended his fourth season prematurely.
-Entering 2018, he was signed to a new multi-year contract.
+He was signed to a new multi-year contract in 2018.

 • In 2016, Jones joined Brian Orakpo as the only two Titans to start every game from 2015–2016.

 • Against Houston in the 2016 season finale (1/1/17), recovered a Tom Savage fumble in the end zone for his first career touchdown.

 • In 2015, Jones was one of four members of the team to start all 16 games, holding down a spot at defensive end for the duration of the campaign.
 He totaled 67 tackles, 15 quarterback pressures, two tackles for loss and a fumble recovery.

 • As a rookie in 2014, Jones played in seven games with one start.
 He posted his first career sack against Indianapolis on Dec.
 28.

 • As a senior at Penn State, Jones earned first-team All-Big Ten Conference honors and was named Penn State's Outstanding Senior Player and the recipient of the team's Reid-Robinson Award.
 He was one of the team's leaders who opted to stay with the program during a time of turmoil.